 Chat Message

 Welcome!
-This brief survey asks about your experimentation practices and confidence in results.
-It should take about 5–7 minutes.
-Please answer based on your recent experience.
+This survey explores your experimentation practices and confidence in results.
+It takes approximately 5–7 minutes to complete.

 Q2